rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/03_Read_alignment.md

 # Read Alignment

 Read Alignment is the process of comparing short reads with a reference genome to find the best-matching position.
-The Burrows-Wheeler Aligner (**BWA**) is a fast and accurate tool for both short and long read alignment, and **JBrowse** is a tool that enables viewing of the alignment results in Galaxy.
+The Burrows-Wheeler Aligner (**BWA**) is a fast and accurate tool for both short and long read alignment, and **JBrowse** is a tool that enables viewing of the alignment results within the Galaxy interface.

 ## Step 1: BWA alignmnent